Optional Practical Training

-STEM Extensions - If you are a student in the STEM fields (Science, Technology, Engineering and Mathemetics) and interested in requesting a 24 month extension to your OPT, see the STEM Extension Page.
+STEM OPT Extensions: If you are a student in the STEM fields (Science, Technology, Engineering and Mathematics) and interested in requesting a 24-month extension to your OPT, see the STEM Extension Page.

-How to Apply: (NOTE: Please read the instructions for Form I-765 on the USCIS I-765 web page for the most updated instructions on applying for OPT, as information including the fiiling fee are subject to change.)
+How to Apply: (NOTE: Please read the instructions for Form I-765 on the USCIS I-765 webpage for the most updated instructions on applying for OPT, as information including the filing fee, are subject to change.)

-1. Complete the OPT Request Form: This form is available on the web page for forms and publications for International Students.
-To initiate OPT, this form must be completed and submitted to your international student advisor.
+1. Complete the OPT Request Form: To initiate OPT, this form must be completed and submitted to your international student advisor.
 Your advisor will enter the proposed employment dates into SEVIS and will give you a new I-20 with OPT requested information and proposed employment dates on page 2 of the I-20.
-Forms can take about two to five working days to process.
-Your have 30 days from the date the International advisor enters employment dates into SEVIS to file Form I-765 and mail supporting documents.
+Forms take two to five working days to process.
+You have 30 days from the date the international student advisor enters employment dates into SEVIS to file Form I-765 and mail supporting documents.

-2. Go to the USCIS website to access USCIS’ basic guideline on employment authorization application.
+2. Go to the USCIS website to access USCIS’s basic guidelines on the employment authorization application.
 Scroll to the bottom of the page to download the instructions and Form I-765.

 3. I-765 Application for Employment Authorization: Once you have read the instructions, begin filling out Form I-765.

-4. Address: The address you listed on your I-765 form will be the address USCIS will use to mail your EAD card.
+4. Address: The address you listed on your I-765 form will be the address USCIS will use to mail your EAD card and any other correspondence related to the I-765 (e.g. Notice of Receipt, Request for Further Evidence).
 Make sure it’s an address you can use three to four months from when you apply.
-If you will be moving from your current address, you should find a more stable friend/sponsor’s mailing address to list in the I-765 application.
-If you use someone else’s address, list it should be listed as:
+If you will be moving from your current address, you should use a friend/sponsor’s mailing address to list in the I-765 application.
+If you use someone else’s address, it should be listed as:

 Jane Doe (your name)